 Time Limits for Filing a Delaware Slip and Fall Lawsuit

 In Delaware, you have three years from the date of a slip and fall accident to file a case in court.
 This three years typically starts from the date of the accident and includes weekends and holidays.
 If you do not file your case within this three-year "window," your case will be barred from court automatically.

-It's important to remember that this time limit does not apply to claims you make against an insurance company (your policy probably contains information on any time limits on filing a claim).
-In any case, it's helpful to file your insurance claim as soon as you can after an injury occurs.
-Filing promptly helps preserve your three-year window of opportunity for filing a lawsuit in court, giving you the chance to go to court if you decide to later on, or at least to use the threat of going to court as a bargaining chip in case settlement negotiations break down.
+This time limit does not apply to claims you make against an insurance company (such as the property owner's insurance carrier).
+In any case, it's a good idea to file your insurance claim as soon as you can after an injury occurs.
+If you wait too long, the insurance company may try to argue that you didn't start the claim process within a "reasonable time."
+Besides that, filing the claim promptly helps preserve your three-year window of opportunity for filing a lawsuit in court, giving you the chance to go to court if you decide to later on, or at least to use the threat of going to court as a bargaining chip in case settlement negotiations break down.

 What If You're Partially at Fault for Your Slip and Fall Accident?

 Delaware uses a "modified comparative fault" rule to decide how to handle cases in which the person injured in a slip and fall accident is determined to be partly at fault for what happened.
 Delaware's modified comparative fault rule reduces or eliminates damages if the injured person is found partly at fault.

 Here's an example of how modified comparative fault works in Delaware.
 Suppose that you're walking down a boat company's dock to a boat you've just rented.
 It's a beautiful day, and the sight of the sunny sky distracts you so that you take your eyes off the dock.
 Unfortunately, this means you don't see a giant hole in the dock in front of you.
 You trip on the hole, suffering injury.